By: Diana Aizman

 What it does Not Do

-The expungement hides or seals your criminal record from the general public but you still have an obligation to disclose the conviction and expungement if you apply for a professional license or for public employment.
+The expungement hides or seals your criminal record from the general public but you still have an obligation to disclose the conviction and expungement if you apply for a professional license or for public employment2.
 This includes applying for a court or law enforcement position or the US military and for a real estate or state bar license.
 An expungement, however, usually allows you to be eligible for a public or professional license (if not a felony).
-If you fail to disclose the conviction, your license or job application will likely be denied and you could face criminal perjury charges.
+If you fail to disclose the conviction, your license or job application will likely be denied and you could face criminal perjury charges3.

 Effect on Future Convictions